 What is Hybrid Cloud?

-Hybrid cloud is a cloud computing model that utilizes a combination of two or more deployments.
+A hybrid cloud is a cloud computing model that utilizes a combination of two or more deployments.
 It commonly includes both public and private clouds, but may include co-location and on-premise IT as well.
 A hybrid cloud is a suitable option if the data across your environment has different levels of sensitivity.
-With a hybrid cloud strategy, you can leverage the public cloud for non-sensitive data and private cloud for business-critical functions.
+With a hybrid cloud strategy, you can leverage the public cloud for non-sensitive data and the private cloud for business-critical functions.

 Hybrid cloud providers offer an orchestration layer that allows data and workloads to move between public and private models.
 This gives you the flexibility to operate in a fast-moving business environment.